The Pain in Depression

 Psychiatrists, medical doctors, and psychologists still argue about cause.
 Here, we need to notice some elements of depression.

 - Trauma Aftermath.
-Depressions can occur following trauma as the mind and body work to adapt to tremendous shock and change.
+Depressions can occur following trauma or shock as the mind and body work to adapt to tremendous shock and change.
 Trauma can be a one time event or an ongoing threats or events.
 Ongoing stressors set many people up for depression because ongoing stressors impact the whole person — body, soul, spirit, and mind.

 - Nutrition Problems.
-Lack of certain vitamins or minerals which impact your brain’s and gut’s ability to produce certain hormones.
+Lack of certain vitamins or minerals impact your brain’s and gut’s ability to produce certain needed brain hormones.
 Birth control pills with synthetic progesterone can trigger depression in women.
 Lack of proper gut bacteria from processed food diets actually cause gut bacteria die off and contribute to depressions.

 - Early Depression.
 Oftentimes depression begins early in life, meaning in infancy, childhood, youth, or in young adult years.
 Sometimes these experiences make us more vulnerable in adulthood.